Karim-Omran-Elatbany/EgyVoyage/README.md

 About the project:

-Egy Boyage is an application that aims to improve the tourism experience in Egypt.
+Egy Voyage is an application that aims to improve the tourism experience in Egypt.
 It provides tourists with a complete and comprehensive trip, with rich information about tourist places in Egypt, hotel reservations, and more.

 Project features: